inbrainz/cerebro/knowledge_units/general/zero-divided-by-zero.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Well, the right answer is that zero divided by zero is undefined.
 I like how my friend Siri explains it: &quot;imagine you have zero cookies and you split them evenly among zero friends.
 How many cookies does each person get?
 See?
 It doesn’t make sense&quot;.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)